-Since 2013 the LEP has invested over £3.3m into the establishment of a Business Growth Hub.
-The Berkshire Business Growth Hub is the first stop shop for business support in Berkshire with the aim to enhance and accelerate business performance, help more businesses to take advantage of national and local support programmes, increase jobs and raise levels of exporting.
+The Berkshire Growth Hub is the first stop shop for business support in Berkshire with the aim to enhance and accelerate business performance, help more businesses to take advantage of national and local support programmes, increase jobs and raise levels of exporting.

-There is an array of business support information and guidance available to businesses, the Growth Hub’s aim is to simplify access to support available.
-Visit the Berkshire Business Growth Hub (Link) to find links to local and national business services and access initial business advice and resources via an online Information & Resource Tool.
+There is a wide range of business support available from a variety of public and private sector providers in Berkshire.
+Visit the Berkshire Growth Hub to find links to local and national business services and access initial business advice and resources via an online Information & Resource Tool.

 Growing Places Fund